fluent/fluent-bit-docs/parser/README.md

 # Parsers

-Parsers are an inportant component of [Fluent Bit](http://fluentbit.io), with them you can take any unstructured log entry and give them a structure that makes easier it processing and further filtering.
+Parsers are an important component of [Fluent Bit](http://fluentbit.io), with them you can take any unstructured log entry and give them a structure that makes easier it processing and further filtering.

 The parser engine is fully configurable and can process log entries based in two types of format: